the Art of being legal

 HOW TO LIQUIDATE A COMPANY:

-A company with debts cannot be liquidated (simultaneous dissolution and liquidation).
+It is important to bear in mind that a company with debts cannot be dissolved (simultaneous dissolution and liquidation).
 If the debt is due to a pending lawsuit, the company cannot be extinguished until the debts are paid.

-In the event that the company is liquidated (extinction) with outstanding debts or there are situations that may involve debts in the future (judicial proceeding), the company and the liquidator are liable for the debt.
-That is to say, if there is a causal link between the liquidation and the non-payment, if the closing of the company prevents the payment, there is liability, and the creditor can claim from the company and the liquidator.
+Should the company be liquidated (extinción) with outstanding debts or should debts arise in the future (as a result of a judicial proceeding, for example), the company and the liquidator will be held liable for the debt.
+As such, if there is a causal link between the liquidation and the non-payment, and the closing of the company prevents the payment, this will give rise to liability and the creditor will be able to claim from the company and from the liquidator.

-HOW TO MAKE AN INSOLVENCY PROCEEDING OF A COMPANY:
+HOW TO carry out the INSOLVENCY PROCEEDING OF A COMPANY:

-The only correct way to close, terminate, liquidate a company with outstanding debts remaining is through an insolvency proceeding.
-The insolvency proceeding serves to liquidate, to realize, to convert into money all the assets of the company to pay with it, as far as it reaches, to the creditors of that company.
+The only correct way to close/terminate/liquidate a company which has outstanding debts remaining is through an insolvency proceeding.
+The insolvency proceeding serves to liquidate and to convert into money all of the assets of the company in order to be able to pay the creditors of the company, as far as is possible.

-It is possible to initiate the dissolution process (for the cause of losses, as established by the legislation in force), appoint the liquidator and, for example, wait for the completion of the ongoing judicial proceedings to be able to liquidate (extinguish) the company definitively.
-Therefore, the extinction of the company would be done in two phases:
+The dissolution process can be initiated (on the grounds of losses, as established by prevailing legislation), the liquidator can be appointed and, for example, the company will have to wait for the completion of the current legal proceedings before it can be definitively liquidated (extinguished).
+Therefore, the company would be dissolved in two phases:

-Dissolution Phase (minutes of the Shareholders' Meeting, appointment of the liquidator, deed before the Notary and the Commercial Registry).
+• Dissolution phase (minutes of the shareholders' meeting, appointment of the liquidator, notarised deed and Commercial Register).

-Liquidation Phase (minutes of the Shareholders' Meeting, final liquidation balance sheet, deed before a Notary Public and Commercial Registry).
+• Liquidation phase (minutes of the shareholders' meeting, final liquidation balance sheet, notarised deed and Commercial Register).

 REQUIREMENTS TO PROCEED WITH THE LIQUIDATION OF A COMPANY: